 South Georgia is a more savage landscape with jagged, harshly glaciated mountains.
 Former centre of the sealing and whaling industries, there are mournful reminders of the human struggles here, with shipwrecks and pioneering scientific stations.
-It was here that Shackleton scaled the unforgiving range of ice-clad peaks to seek help for his ship-wrecked crew.
+It was here that Shackleton scaled the ice-clad peaks to seek help for his ship-wrecked crew.
 You may even have the opportunity to walk in his footsteps.
-But it is the multitude of wildlife that really stuns you here: elephant seals, King and macaroni penguins, albatross and even re-introduced reindeer abound.
+But it is the multitude of wildlife that really stuns you here: elephant seals, king and macaroni penguins and albatrosses abound.

-Continue to the South Shetland Islands and the Antarctic Peninsula where rugged, primeval mountain peaks are scoured by glaciers which calve battleship-sized icebergs into the sea, while providing rich breeding grounds for seabirds, penguins and seals.
+Continue to the South Shetland Islands and the Antarctic Peninsula where primeval mountain peaks are scoured by glaciers which calve vast icebergs into the sea, while providing breeding grounds for seabirds, penguins and seals.

 The specific itinerary shown below, departure dates and costs are based on the Plancius.
-Other ships operating the same route on different dates and with different prices include Silver Explorer, Sea Spirit and Ocean Diamond.
+Other ships operating the same route on different dates and with different prices include Silver Explorer, Ocean Diamond.
 Click on the Departure Schedule tab above for more information.